 WordPress is today one of your best bets as a platform to start and run a website of any kind.
 Can you manage a WordPress website if you are not a very technical person?
 The answer is: it depends.
 If you are definitely a non-technical person (i.e. the only features you know how to use in your smartphone are making a call and checking Facebook) you will probably have problems managing WordPress or any other website for that matter.

-With WordPress, most people are able to add a blog post or a page, insert an image, or edit text, but if you are going to manage your own WordPress site you have to be able to do more advanced things such as keeping your site secure and up to date.
+With WordPress, most people are able to add a blog post or a page, insert an image, or edit text.
+However, if you are going to manage your own WordPress site you have to be able to do more advanced things such as keeping your site secure and up to date.

 You will need to understand how to update WordPress, the themes and the plugins.
-You should also keep your site backed up so that you may restore it from the backup if it gets hacked or otherwise becomes not functional for whatever reason.
+You should always backed up your website for security.
+This way if it gets hacked or otherwise becomes not functional for whatever reason may restore it from the backup.
 Otherwise, you will lose all your work and will have to start from scratch.

 Of course, this is true for any website that runs on other platforms as well.
 If you are not willing to do this because of your technical abilities or because of time constrains, get help and hire somebody like me.